top of page

 The flora in the Black Forest

-There were a lot of people hiking in the forest.
+Many people were hiking in the forest.
 Someone gave us directions to Holoh, one of the mountains behind Forbach.
-During the descent to Forbach we took a shortcut which was not a lot faster, but definitely more fun.
-Here you can see how narrow and steep it was.
+We took a shortcut during the descent to Forbach, which was not much faster, but definitely more fun.
+Here, you can see how narrow and steep it was.

 The pad was about 30 cm wide and covered with stones and twigs.
 It was also very steep and slippery.

 We decided to first climb Holoh and then buy food in the village.
-Holoh would be a 988 meters climb, even more than Badener Höhe.
-It was also a lot steeper and the road was filled with loose sand and rocks.
+Holoh would be a 988-meter climb, even more than Badener Höhe.
+It was also a lot steeper, and the road was filled with loose sand and rocks.
 It took a lot of effort to get to the summit.
-Along the way we took this picture of Forbach:
+Along the way, we took this picture of Forbach:

 29_forbach_edited.jpg